PROXIMANOVA-LIGHT.OTF PROXIMANOVA-LIGHTIT.OTF PROXIMANOVA-EXTRABLD.OTF PROXIMANOVA-BOLD.OTFPROXIMANOVA-BLACK.OTF

 - Small Office Protection

-Firewall is another major component of protection offered in Essential/Premium/Ultimate Business Security
+Firewall is another major component of Antivirus protection offered alongside the Active Protection Shields.

 Firewall monitors all network traffic between devices and the outside world to protect you from unauthorized communication and intrusions.
 The two profiles you can assign to defined networks are:

-Navigate to Menu ▸ Settings ▸ Protection ▸ Firewall to access these settings.
-Other settings can be accessed by searching for geek:area in the Menu.
+Navigate to Menu > Settings > Protection > Firewall to access these settings.

-Internet Connection Sharing mode: this option will allow a trusted user to connect to the internet through your PC and/or connect to devices connected to the internet via your PC.
+Allow Internet Connection Sharing mode — This option will allow a trusted user to connect to the internet through your PC and/or connect to devices connected to the internet via your PC.
 This opens additional ports, which could be a security concern.

-- Block: block all internet connections for new apps
+- Block: Avast will block all internet connections for new apps

-- Allow: allow all internet connections for new apps
+- Allow: Avast will allow all internet connections for new apps

-- Ask: ask the user to allow or block internet connections for new apps as they occur
+- Ask: Avast will ask you whether to allow or block internet connections for new apps as they occur

 Other Articles In This Section: